CmdrMoozy/yubirs/README.md

 ## Yubikey PIV Functionality

 yubirs provides a command-line interface, piv-tool, as well as a high-level API for interacting with the Yubikey's PIV functionality.
 Many of the concepts used may be unfamiliar to those who don't have a lot of experience with the Yubikey.
 The [official upstream documentation](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html) provides a good overview of the concepts involved.

+## Development

+This repository includes some extra Git configuration which makes development easier.
+To use this configuration, run `git config --local include.path ../.gitconfig` from the repository root. *NOTE*: including arbitrary Git configurations is a security vulnerability, so you should audit this custom configuration before including it.